tteck/Proxmox/README.md

 <h1 align="center" id="heading"> Proxmox PVE7 Post Install </h1>

-This script disables the Enterprise Repo and Enables the No Subscription Repo, run the following in the Proxmox web shell.
+This script will Disable the Enterprise Repo, Enable the No Subscription Repo, Enable the Test Repo (repo's can be enabled/disabled via the UI in Repositories and attempt the No Nag fix *PVE7 ONLY*, run the following in the Proxmox web shell.

 ```
 bash -c "$(wget -qLO - https://raw.githubusercontent.com/tteck/Proxmox/main/post_install.sh)"